 Dogs, being sentient things, are prone to sometimes misbehaving.
 That's OK.
 But if they choose the day upon which their owner is visiting to see how far they've come in their training to do that misbehaving, it's a hell of an ordeal.

 Nothing, and I do mean nothing, quite puts the fear in to me like having to show an owner what their hard earned money has delivered as a result of my training.
 Ninety nine times out of a hundred, things go brilliantly.
 Dog impresses everyone and we all have a smile on our face.
 But that one time when something goes wrong...well, you just want the ground to swallow you up.
 This is why I don't get nervous speaking in public, it's because I know of a fear far superior to that.

 My first dog, Jackson, who acted as a CV for my first dog training job

 Training dogs for other people involves both the teaching of the dog but, more so, the education of the owner.
 Explaining the 'dog logic' as to why you do a thing a certain way and why you don't do other things.
 Things, perhaps, that the owner had been doing before.
 Things, perhaps, that lead to the owner needing your help in the first place.

 Here are the top five things I learned when training dogs for other people.

 5. You don't hire a dentist and then tell him the best way to extract teeth.
-The amount of times I'd have someone hire me to make their dog a better behaved canine citizen who 'd then proceed to tell me why they believe something they do with their dog is 'not a problem'.
-Something like, smacking the dog on the nose when the dog wouldn't recall first time round.
+The number of times I'd have someone hire me to make their dog a better behaved canine citizen who 'd then proceed to tell me why they believe something they do with their dog is 'not a problem'.
+Something like smacking the dog on the nose when the dog wouldn't recall first time round.

 Here's the thing, one of the reasons your dog doesn't come back is because when he eventually does return to you, you punish him.
 Don't do that, and please don't try and explain your logic as to why you do.